Upper Level Electives

 - Minor: Minor in Quantitative Economics

-- Certificate: Certificate in Computational Economics and Data Analytics, Certificate in Economic Theory, Certificate in Financial Economics, Certificate In Quantitative Economics
+- Certificate: Certificate in Economic Theory, Certificate in Financial Economics

 Measurement of risk, attitudes toward risk, decision making under uncertainty, Bayesian decision theory, applications to asset markets.
 Prerequisites: 01:220:320; 01:960:211 or 285; 01:640:136 or 152.